 The Most Powerful Brainstorming Technique: Start With Yes

-The genius director behind many of the greatest Looney Tunes talks about brainstorming with his team:
+Chuck Jones was the genius director behind many of the greatest Looney Tunes.
+Here’s what he said about brainstorming with his team:

 “This was not a brainstorming session in the usual sense, it was a “yes” session, not an “anything goes” session.
 Anything went, but only if it was positive, supportive, and affirmative to the premise.
 No negatives were allowed.
 If you could not contribute, you kept quiet.
 For want of a better term, I have always called it… THE “YES” SESSION… The “yes” session imposes only one discipline: the abolition of the word “no.””